josephcappadona/automated-CV-analytics/references/README.md

-These are papers and articles that I have frequently referred to in the designing of this model and pipeline.
+These are papers and articles that I have frequently referred to in the design and implementation of this model and pipeline.